v1shJ/EmotionalMusic/README.md

 # Emotion Detection with Face Recognition

-A minimal, streamlined system that combines face detection with emotion recognition using your trained CNN model.
+A minimal yet powerful emotion detection pipeline using OpenCV and a trained CNN model.
+Supports image files, real-time webcam analysis, and even iPhone camera integration.
+Includes optional Spotify automation that changes playlists based on detected emotions.
+Clean architecture, fast setup, and easy to extend.

 ## Files